floesche/neuView/docs/development-notes/HEXAGON_GRID_REFACTOR_SUMMARY.md

 ### 4. Dependencies

 **Added to `pyproject.toml`**:
+- `cairosvg` - Required for SVG to PNG conversion
-- `cairosvg` - Required for PNG generation from pygal
+- `pillow` - Required for direct PNG generation

 ### 5. Example and Documentation